 Here’s the transcript:

 Planning a vacation in Diwali?
-Head to Ranthambore or Kaziranga on a Wild Trail: Hindustan Times, 26 September 2017
+Head to Ranthambore or Kaziranga on a Wild Trail

 The oft-trodden paths of popular tourist destinations can often be too crowded and too cliche to become the kind of amazing and memorable vacation you wish to share with your family.